JeremyFisher/GenRe-ShapeHD/md/spherical.md

 ![alt text](img/spherical_comparison.png)

-These spherical projection images were regenerated using the object pose information released by the GenRe authors to replicate the object pose.
+These spherical projection images were regenerated using the object pose information released by the GenRe authors to replicate the object pose before running the projection.
+The comparison above is between data released by the authors and data generated using our code.

 Notes regarding spherical inpainting